Michel Aflaq: "Unity, liberty, socialism"

 The Arab Socialist Ba'ath Party slogan "Unity, liberty, socialism" is the key tenet of Aflaq's and Ba'athist thought.
 Unity meant the unification of the Arab people into one nation, the Arab Nation.
 The creation of an Arab Nation would have direct implications on Arab development.
 The establishment of this new state would lead to an Arab Ba'ath (literally meaning "renaissance").
 The Arab nations of his time could only progressively "decline" if not unified; these nations had various ailments – "feudalism, sectarianism, regionalism, intellectual reactionism".
 The only way to "cure" the Arab nations was, according to Aflaq, through a revolutionary movement.
-Aflaq was influenced by Marxism in that he saw the need for a vanguard party to rule the Arab Nation for an indefinite period of time (the period would be a transition from the old to the new).
+Aflaq was influenced by Marxism in that he initially need for a vanguard party to rule the Arab Nation for a transitionary period of time - although much of his later writings are critical of vanguard parties, calling them "unsuitable and self-contradictory" and suggests that a dictatorship that acts on behalf of the people will destroy the revolution as it does not consult the people.

-The need for liberty was one of the defining features of Ba'athism; however, this was not liberty in the sense used by liberal democracies.
-Aflaq was a strong believer in pluralism of thought, but against pluralism in the form of votes.
-In theory, the Ba'ath Party would rule, and guide the people, in a transitional period of time without consulting the people because the party knew what was right.
+The need for liberty was one of the defining features of Ba'athism; however, this was not liberty in the sense used by liberal democracies, rather his own form of socialist democracy that had "socialist legislation" as part of its foundation.
+Aflaq was a strong believer in pluralism of thought and was very critical of one-party military rule.

 The last tenet, 'socialism', did not mean socialism as it is defined in the West, but rather a unique form of Arab socialism, a term coined by Aflaq.
 Socialism, in its original form in the Arab world had, according to Aflaq, first come into being under the rule of Muhammad.
 The point of Arab socialism was not to answer questions such as: how much state control was necessary, or economic equality; but instead Arab socialism was a system that freed the Arab people from oppression and enslavement, which in turn created independent individuals.

 Aflaq opposed Marx's view that dialectical materialism was the only truth, but believed that the "importance of material economic conditions in life" was one of the greatest discoveries in modern history.
 Even so, Aflaq was critical of both capitalism and communism, and did not want either of the two power blocs to collapse during the Cold War, believing that the Cold War was a sort of check and balance on their power.
 For more than 2 decades, Michel Aflaq's essay compilation titled Fi Sabil al-Ba'ath (trans: "The Road to Renaissance") was the primary ideological book of the Ba'ath party.
 The work was published by Aflaq in 1940.